teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

  > Xio was free to program a puzzle game with the playing field designed "in an almost unlimited number of ways"....
 Xio was not limited to those precise dimensions and was free to take the general idea of having a long game board and express it in its own unique way.
 For example, it could have had a field three times as high as it is wide or 15 units high by 8 units wide, without copying the exact game dimensions and infringing the look and feel of Tetris's expression.

 The judge specifically called out the 7 basic Tetris shapes as protectable expression: "Xio was also free to design a puzzle game using pieces of different shapes instead of using the same seven pieces used in Tetris."
 This seems wrong to me.
 There are *only 7* [tetrominos](http://en.wikipedia.org/wiki/Tetromino).
-"Selecting" all 7 seems more like *idea* than *expression*.
-Imagine a falling puzzle game with trominos or pentominos.
-Sure its possible, but would you really want to play it?
+Selecting all of them seems more like *idea* than *expression*.
+Imagine a falling puzzle game with trominos (left) or pentominos (right).
+Sure it's possible, but would you really want to play it?

 <img src="/images/copyright/tetris-trominos-and-pentominos.png" class="translucent">